Rajakumarudu

 Rajakumarudu (translated in promotional material as The Prince) is a 1999 Indian Telugu-language romantic comedy film directed by K. Raghavendra Rao.
 It stars Mahesh Babu and Preity Zinta.
 The film was produced by C. Aswani Dutt under the Vyjayanthi Movies banner.
 Krishna made a guest appearance.
 The music was composed by Mani Sharma.
+The film was released on 30 July 1999.

-Raja Kumarudu is debut film of Mahesh Babu in a lead role after previous roles as a child actor.
+Rajakumarudu was the debut film for Babu in a lead role after previous roles as a child actor.
 The film received positive reviews and was commercially successful.
 The film won two Nandi Awards.

 Plot

 Raj Kumar goes on a holiday to Khandala and stays with his uncle Dhananjay.
 He comes across Rani and falls for her.
 However, he ends up teasing her and she begins to despise him.
 She is determined to avoid him, but he won't leave her alone.
 Raj Kumar saves Rani from some thugs, and she is impressed.
 After spending some time together, she begins to like him and eventually love him.

 Unfortunately his uncle has made other plans for him.
 He reveals the past of the hero's parents and his family.
 He mentions the challenge that he made with his in-laws to get the hero married to his daughter.
 Complying to this, the hero informs the heroine that their relationship needs to end there.

 Going with his uncle to the village for his uncle's daughter, to his joy he sees that it's none other than Rani.

 The rest of the movie revolves around the plot that is woven by him and his uncle to gain the heroine's hand and re-uniting the uncle with his family.
 This is done in a fun, comical way.